rajathkotyal/Audio-LLM-Contextual-Heygen/README.md

-# Audio-LLM-Contextual-Heygen
+# Audio-LLM-Contextual

-Heygen Interactive Avatar for Zoom calls :
+Interactive Avatar for Zoom calls :

 A query engine to provide streams of LLM generated Video/Audio to Text, back to Audio with extreme contextual awareness of current conversation using smaller LLM's with lower context window and costs